 Current Research

-After two dense scholarly books, each took about a decade to bring to press, I am currently writing a lighter scholarly work.
-The First Arabs: An Intimate History of Their Struggle for Dignity and The Aftermath of Defeat, returns to the dramatic story of the first Arab generation who, in the wake of WWII, laid the ground for the creation of a free and modern Arab world.
-It begins with the five million citizens, the largest crowd in the history of Cairo, that, in September 1970, showed up for the funeral of Gamal Abd al-Nasser, a modern-day prophet who promised redemption but delivered defeat.
-From there we follow a group of revolutionaries, writers, journalists, bureaucrats, military officers, radical feminists and born-again Islamists whose personal life was intertwined with the collective course of the Arab nation, nourishing it as well as contemplating its trajectory.
-The First Arabs reconstructs the dramatic odyssey of this generation; a generation that dreamed big, fought for dignity and freedom but, eventually, had to settle for a dystopian reality.
+After two dense scholarly books—each nearly a decade in the making—I am now completing a crossover work that bridges academic rigor with a broader trade audience.
+The First Arabs: An Intimate History of Their Struggle for Dignity and the June Defeat revisits the dramatic story of the first Arab generation who, in the wake of World War II, laid the foundations for a free and modern Arab world.
+The book opens in September 1970, as five million people—the largest crowd in Cairo’s history—gathered for the funeral of Gamal Abdel Nasser, a modern-day prophet who had promised redemption in the form of a dignified life.
+From there, we go back in time, following a wide cast of revolutionaries, novelists, philosophers, poets, pedagogues, journalists, bureaucrats, military officers, radical feminists, and born-again Islamists—individuals whose personal lives were intimately bound to the collective fate of that enterprise.
+The First Arabs reconstructs the odyssey of a generation that dreamed boldly, fought for dignity and liberation, and ultimately had to reckon with the legacy of defeat.